Foreign policy: Internationalist

 Many states have developed humanitarian programs under the concept of the responsibility to protect.
 Proponents of liberal internationalism believe that it is the duty of stronger and more well-off countries to assist and support less powerful countries.
 This idea is often associated with the idealist school of thought.
 Liberal internationalist support can take the form of defensive or economic support.

 Influences

-Size
+Power and National capabilities

 Superpowers are able to project power and exercise their influence across the world, while great powers and middle powers have moderate influence in global affairs.

 Small powers have less ability to exercise influence unilaterally, as they have fewer economic and military resources to leverage.
 As a result, they are more likely to support international and multilateral organizations.
 The diplomatic bureaucracies of smaller states are also smaller, which limits their capacity to engage in complex diplomacy.
 Smaller states may seek to ally themselves with larger countries for economic and defensive benefits, or they may avoid involvement in international disputes so as to remain on friendly terms with all countries.